D'station Racing: FIA World Endurance Championship & Le Mans

 D'station made their first appearance in FIA World Endurance Championship on 2018.
-They raced under LMGTE Am Class, the team run under Dempsey-Proton Racing name with Hoshino, Matteo Cairoli & Giorgio Roda where they only competed in Fuji 6 Hours.
+They raced under LMGTE Am Class, the team run under Dempsey-Proton Racing name with Hoshino, Matteo Cairoli & Giorgio Roda where they only competed in the Fuji 6 Hours.
 The pair made first debut in Le Mans 24 Hours in 2019 where they claimed pole.
-Hoshino paired with Adrien De Leener & Thomas Preining for one round only at Fuji round again.
+Hoshino paired with Adrien De Leener and Thomas Preining for one round only at Fuji round again.

 D'station Racing made their full season debut in 2021, where the team run by TF Sport, with Tomonobu Fujii & Satoshi Hoshino as the main driver for many years to come, and also Andrew Watson.
 For 2022, Fujii, Hoshino paired with Charlie Fagg.
 For 2023, with Casper Stevenson.
 After change in regulations & TF Sports change manufacturer to Chevrolet Corvette, 2024 D'station Racing continues to run under Aston Martin banner with Aston Martin Vantage AMR GT3 Evo as the new car.
 Marco Sorensen is the new driver for the team alongside Erwan Bastard and Clement Mateu.

 D'station stopped their participation for WEC 2025.